armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 ## {{% heading "prereq" %}}

-* This guide is for experienced Kubernetes and Armory Enterprise users.
+* You deployed Armory Enterprise using the [Armory Operator and Kustomize patches]({{< ref "op-config-kustomize" >}}).
+* You have configured Clouddriver to use MySQL or PostgreSQL.
+See the {{< linkWithTitle "clouddriver-sql-configure.md" >}} guide for instructions.
 * You have read the Armory Agent [overview]({{< ref "armory-agent" >}}).
-* You have a Redis instance.
+* If you are running multiple Clouddriver instances, you need a Redis instance.
 The Agent uses Redis to coordinate between Clouddriver replicas.
-* You have configured Clouddriver to use MySQL or PostgreSQL.
-See the {{< linkWithTitle "clouddriver-sql-configure.md" >}} guide for instructions.
+* You have an additional cluster to serve as your target deployment cluster.

+### Compatibility matrix

+{{< include "agent/agent-compat-matrix.md" >}}

 ## Networking requirements

-Communication between Clouddriver and the Agent must be `http/2`. `http/1.1` is *not* compatible and causes communication issues between Clouddriver and the Agent.
+Communication from the Agent to Clouddriver occurs over gRPC port 9091.
+Communication between the Agent and Clouddriver must be `http/2`. `http/1.1` is *not* compatible and causes communication issues between the Agent and Clouddriver.

 ## Kubernetes permissions needed by the Agent

+The Agent can use a `kubeconfig` file loaded as a Kubernetes secret when deploying to a remote cluster or a Kubernetes Service Account when deploying to the cluster it resides in.

 The Agent should have `ClusterRole` authorization if you need to deploy pods across your cluster or `Role` authorization if you deploy pods only to a single namespace.